Constructing Confidence Intervals for Infinite-Dimensional Functional Parameters by Highly Adaptive Lasso: Pointwise Estimation

 \subsubsection{Globally Undersmoothed HAL}

 Furthermore, consider a scenario with $J$ distinct test points $(\tx_1,\cdots,\tx_J)$.
-When constructing confidence models for multiple test points, one might pursue a single undersmoothed model instead of using different undersmoothed models for all test points of interest.
-To achieve this, we propose a globally undersmoothing approach aimed at selecting a working model $Q_n(x)$, denoted as $\phi_{k_{\textgu}}$, such that,
+When constructing confidence intervals for multiple test points, one might pursue a single undersmoothed model instead of separate models for each point.
+To achieve this, we propose a global undersmoothing approach aimed at selecting a working model $Q_n(x)$, denoted as $\phi_{k_{\textgu}}$, such that,